PoojithaIrosha/vristo/README.md

-# Vristo POS System ✅
+# Vristo POS System

-Vristo is online web based pos system built using spring boot and angular. 🧑‍💻
+A full-stack web-based Point-of-Sale system built using Spring Boot and Angular.
+The system demonstrates secure API development, database-driven workflows, and containerized deployment for modern retail applications.

 ## Features